 Biologists differ on what processes they consider fundamental for evolution.
-Whereas virtually status of the causal effects that organisms have on their environments, known as niche construction (Odling-Smee et al. [2003]; Scott-Phillips et al. [2014]).
+Whereas virtually everyone would include natural selection on this list, intense debate surrounds the evolutionary status of the causal effects that organisms have on their environments, known as niche construction (Odling-Smee et al. [2003]: Scott-Phillips et al. [2014]).
 Are these effects simply 'add-ons' to evolutionary theory or are there reasons to interpret niche construction in a different light; one that would make it a central preoccupation by evolutionary biologists?
-Some highly influential biologists (for example, Waddington [1959]; Lewontin [1983]; Odling-Smee et al. [2003]) have answered in the affirmative, concluding that niche construction makes the standard representation of phenotypic evolution in terms of genetic mutation, drift and selection problematic.
-Nevertheless, niche construction has not entered textbooks on evolution (Laland et al. [2015]), and the claim that niche construction has implications for the structure of evolutionary theory has been passionately rejected by members of the same scientific community (for example, Dawkins [2004]; Haig [2007]; Dickins and Rahman [2012]; Scott-Phillips et al. [2014]).
+Some highly influential biologists (for example, Waddington [1959]; Lewontin [1983]; Odling-Smee et al. [2003]) have answered in the affirmative, concluding that niche construction makes the standard representation of phenotypic evolution in terms of genetic mutation, drift, and selection problematic.
+Nevertheless, niche construction has not entered textbooks on evolution (Laland et al. [2015]), and the claim that niche construction has implications for the structure of evolutionary theory has been passionately rejected by members of the same scientific community (for example, Dawkins [2004]; Haig [2007]; Dickins and Rahman [2012]; Scott-Phillips et al. [2014]; Wray et al. [2014]).
 As a consequence, parallel literatures have arisen (Matthews et al. [2014]) between which communication is limited and sometimes strained.